pdfix/pdfix_sdk_builds/pdf_action.md

 `delete_annot`

-Completly remove annotation from PDF.
-Use this action when annotation with specific subtype is not permitted in the PDF/UA compliant output, for example TrapNet.
+Completely remove an annotation from the PDF.
+Use this action when certain annotation types (e.g., TrapNet) are not permitted in a PDF/UA-compliant document

 #### params:

-- `annot_types` (annot) __Annotations__ - Define the annotations types using a regular expression format (https://regex101.com/) or define by the template annot_update
+- `annot_types` (annot) __Annotations__ - Specify annotation types using a regular expression format or define them by template annot_update

 #### example:
 ```